anttituomola/tampereensaunalautat/README.md

 - add captcha
 - create an API from sauna data
 - better data validation on frontend
-- send confirm email to user
+- Show toast when adding sauna to tender